ghostwan/Virtual-Deck-Of-Cards/README.md

 - Draw a card from the deck
 - Play a card from your hand
 - Take a card from the playing area (for some game as Yaniv or if you did a mistake)
-- In trick mode, claim the trick if you won the round
+- In trick mode, claim the trick if you won the round, count tricks and display yours
 - Rearrange cards in your hand or sort them
 - See who played a card
 - Clear the playing area